 In August 2020, the FASB issued ASU 2020-06, "Debt -Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging -Contracts in Entity 's Own Equity (Subtopic 815-40) -Accounting for Convertible Instruments and Contracts in an Entity 's Own Equity" ("ASU 2020-06").
 ASU 2020-06 reduces the number of accounting models for convertible debt instruments and convertible preferred stock.
 Additionally, ASU 2020-06 removes certain settlement conditions that are required for equity contracts to qualify for the derivative scope exception and simplifies the diluted earnings per share calculation in certain areas.
-ASU 2020-06 is effective for public entities for financial statements issued for fiscal years and interim periods beginning after December 15, 2021 with early adoption permitted for the fiscal years beginning after December 15, 2021 with early adoption permitted for the fiscal years beginning after transition method.
+ASU 2020-06 is effective for public entities for financial statements issued for fiscal years and interim periods beginning after December 15, 2021 with early adoption permitted for the fiscal years beginning after December 15, 2020.
+The Company will early adopt the amended guidance on January 1, 2021 using a modified retrospective transition method.
 The Company does not expect adoption to have a material impact on its Consolidated Financial Statements.